carissalow/rapids/docs/setup/installation.md

             - On the top right dropdown menu choose `Containers`
             - Double click on the `moshiresearch/rapids` container in the`CONTAINERS` tree
             - A new VS Code session should open on RAPIDS main folder inside the container.

+    !!! warning
+        If you installed RAPIDS using Docker for Windows on Windows 10, the container will have [limits](https://stackoverflow.com/questions/43460770/docker-windows-container-memory-limit) on the amount of RAM it can use.
+If you find that RAPIDS crashes due to running out of memory, [increase](https://stackoverflow.com/a/56583203/6030343) this limit.

 === "MacOS"
     We tested these instructions in Catalina